SrimantaBarua/bed/checklist.md

 - [ ] Render in "layers".
 This will make it easy to implement shadows
 - [ ] Syntax highlighting
   - [ ] Parse tree - generic node types
     - [ ] Parsers for specific languages
+  - [ ] Alternative - TextMate grammars?
+Syntect?
+  - [ ] On-demand syntax highlighting when jumping?
+Possible?
+    - [ ] If yes, mark regions of highlighted text as "dirty" / "clear"
+    - [ ] API to change color/underline of shaped lines without reshaping
 - [ ]  Plugins.
 API?
 Scripting?
 Related to config
   - [ ] LSP for completion